ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/nginx/installation.md

-# Installation/Configuration of Nginx
+# Installation/Configuration of NGINX

-## Install Nginx
+## Install NGINX

-Nginx probably isn't installed on your server, so we'll first need to get it.
+NGINX probably isn't installed on your server, so we'll first need to get it.

-Install the latest version with yum, like so:
+Install the latest version with `yum`, like so:

 ```console
 http://nginx.org/packages/centos/6/noarch/RPMS/nginx-release-centos-6-0.el6.ngx.noarch.rpm